 Those infected with Clostridium Perfringens will usually experience symptoms very quickly, within 6 to 24 hours after consuming the bacteria or toxins.
 The most common symptoms are abdominal pain and cramps, as well as nausea and diarrhea.
 The symptoms from Clostridium Perferingens generally lasts around 24 hours, and they are rarely fatal.
 In some cases, however, the symptoms can lead to hospitalization from dehydration or other complications.

 The symptoms of Clostridium Perfringens food poisoning can be far more severe in small children, the elderly and those who are already sick.
 In such individuals, symptoms can last for up to two weeks.
 In some rare cases, some strains of Clostridium Perfringens, or ingestion of contaminated food in large amounts, can lead to a more serious condition called “Enteritis Necroticans” or “Pig-Bel Disease,” and involves infection and necrosis (the death of living bodily tissue) of the intestines.
 This condition can be fatal.

 If you suspect you or someone you love has become seriously ill due to Clostridium Perfringens food poisoning, and that the infection was caused by contaminated food or drink, you may be entitled to compensation for your illness.

-The lawyer at Hill Law Firm has experience handling food poisoning cases against some of the largest companies in the world.
-If you or a loved one has been injured or killed by food poisoning, call the San Antonio, Texas Food Poisoning Injury Lawyer at Hill Law Firm today.
+The San Antonio personal injury lawyer at Hill Law Firm has experience handling food poisoning cases against some of the largest companies in the world.
+If you or a loved one has been injured or killed by food poisoning, call the Hill Law Firm today.